cengmansoor-ship-it/Introduction-to-computing/README.md

 Programming basics

-Variables, conditions, loops, functions, and data structures
+Variables, conditions, loops, functions, and some data structures

 OOP fundamentals (in languages that support it)